Graceland (album): Threats against Simon

 The cultural boycott against South Africa was lifted in 1991, five years after Graceland's release.
-At the invitation of anti-apartheid activist Nelson Mandela and with the African National Congress's support, Simon and his band played five shows, beginning at Ellis Park Stadium in Johannesburg.
-Before the first concert, hand grenades were thrown into the office of promoter Attie van Wyk, who had booked Simon for the shows.
+At the invitation of the anti-apartheid activist Nelson Mandela and with the support of the African National Congress, Simon and his band played five shows, beginning at Ellis Park Stadium in Johannesburg.
+Before the first concert, hand grenades were thrown into the office of the promoter, Attie van Wyk, who had booked the shows.
 A sect of the militant Azanian People's Organisation (AZAPO) claimed responsibility for the attack, which destroyed the office but caused no injuries.

 Simon held a clandestine meeting with AZAPO representatives, offering them proceeds from the tour, but no agreement was reached.
 At a press conference, AZAPO said there was "potential for violence" if the show proceeded.
 Though hundreds of protesters threatened violence at one concert, it was protected by 800 policemen and proceeded without incident.

-According to guitarist Steven Van Zandt, who was involved in the anti-apartheid movement and met with AZAPO representatives, Simon had been "at the top" of AZAPO's assassination list.
-Van Zandt said he persuaded them that murdering Simon would not help them achieve their goals, and mollified them by saying he was attempting to "unite the music community" against apartheid.
+According to the guitarist Steven Van Zandt, who was involved in the anti-apartheid movement and met with AZAPO representatives, Simon had been "at the top" of AZAPO's assassination list.
+Van Zandt said he persuaded them that murdering Simon would not help them achieve their goals, and mollified them by saying he was attempting to unite the music community against apartheid.